Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

-If $E$ were a commutative algebra in $\Sp^G$ then the counit of the norm-restriction adjunction would provide a ring homomorphism $N_H^G res_H(E)\to E$.
-But the domain is contractible for every proper subgroup $H$ because $res_H(E)$ is contractible.
-This cannot be a ring map unless $E$ to be contractible, and we know $E$ is not contractible because $a_{\overline{\rho}}$ fixes 0 and $\infty$. \end{example}

-This example would have been a hole in the proof of the Kervaire Invariant One Theorem (because the spectrum $\Omega = D^{-1}MU^{(4)}$ needed to be commutative) if not for the following theorem from \cite{hill-hopkins}.

-\begin{theorem} Let $G$ be a finite group.
-Let $L$ be a localization of equivariant spectra.
-If for all $L$-acyclics $Z$ and for all subgroups $H$, $N_H^GZ$ is $L$-acyclic, then for all commutative $G$-ring spectra $R$, $L(R)$ is a commutative $G$-ring spectrum. \end{theorem}

-The hypothesis in this theorem is designed so that the proof in \cite{EKMM} regarding preservation of $E_\infty$ structure under localization (i.e. via the skeletal filtration) may go through.
-We wish to understand how our general preservation result relates to this example and theorem, so we now specialize Corollary \ref{cor:loc-pres-alg-for-semi} to the case of $\M = \Sp^G$, where $G$ is a compact Lie group.

-We must first understand the generating cofibrations.
+In order to specialize Corollary \ref{cor:loc-pres-alg-for-semi} to the case of equivariant spectra, where $G$ is a compact Lie group, we must first understand the generating cofibrations.
 For $Top^G$, the (co)domains of maps in $I$ take the form $((G/H) \times S^{n-1})_{+}$ and $((G/H) \times D^{n})_{+}$ for $H$ a closed subgroup of $G$, by Definition 1.1 in \cite{mandell-may-equivariant}.
-For $\Sp^G$, we first need a new piece of notation.
+For $G$-spectra, we first need a new piece of notation.
 For any finite dimensional orthogonal $G$-representation $W$ there is an evaluation functor $Ev_W:\Sp^G \to Top^G$.
 This functor has a left adjoint $F_W$ (see Proposition 3.1 in \cite{hovey-white} for more details).
 The (co)domains of maps in $I$ take the form $F_W((G/H)_+ \wedge S^{n-1}_+)$ and $F_W((G/H)_+ \wedge D^{n}_+)$ by Definition 1.11 in \cite{mandell-may-equivariant}, where $W$ runs through some fixed $G$-universe $\cat{U}$.
 The latter are contractible, and so smashing with them does not make a difference.
-Observe that these are tractable model structures.
-That $\Sp^G$ is a monoidal model category with cofibrant objects flat is verified in \cite{mandell-may-equivariant}, and may also be deduced from Corollary 4.4 in \cite{hovey-white}.
-Thus, for $\M=\Sp^G$, our preservation result (Corollary \ref{cor:loc-pres-alg-for-semi} together with Theorem \ref{thm:PPAxiom}) becomes:
+Observe that the domains of the generating cofibrations are cofibrant.
+Left Bousfield localization yields the {\em stable model structure}, which we denote $\Sp^G$.
+That $\Sp^G$ is a monoidal model category with cofibrant objects flat is verified in Proposition III.7.3 of \cite{mandell-may-equivariant}, and may also be deduced from Corollary 4.4 in \cite{hovey-white}.
+We could also work with the {\em positive stable model structure} $\Sp^G_+$, which has the same weak equivalences as $\Sp^G$, but cofibrations defined by functors $F_W$ where $W^G \neq 0$.
+The proof that these model structures are left proper and cellular can be found in the appendix of \cite{gutierrez-white-equivariant}.
+For $\M=\Sp^G$ or $\Sp^G_+$, our preservation result (Corollary \ref{cor:loc-pres-alg-for-semi} together with Theorem \ref{thm:PPAxiom}) becomes: